O’Reilly Media Word Template Quickstart Guide

 Styles that Follow Other Styles

-As an added convenience, many of the Paragraph styles in the template have been set up so that pressing Enter at the end of the paragraph automatically makes the next paragraph the style that is most likely to follow it.
-Press Enter after a heading, and you’re in Body Text style.
+As an added convenience, many of the Paragraph Styles in the template have been set up so that pressing Enter at the end of the paragraph automatically makes the next paragraph the style that is most likely to follow it.
+Press Enter after a heading, and you’re in normal style (the default style used for standard paragraph text).
 Press Enter at the end of a Sidebar Title, and you’re automatically placed in the Sidebar Body text style.

 Of course, sometimes you’ll want to use a style other than the default “next” style, but most of the time you’ll find it a convenient timesaver.